Symposium: Teaching Artistry in Action

 Teaching artists operate at the vital intersection of artistry and pedagogy - bringing their professional creative practice into classrooms, cultural organisations, and communities, and helping learners develop curiosity, resilience, identity and belonging.
 This work is essential to the arts and cultural ecosystem, yet too often undervalued or overlooked.

-Key note speakers include Darren Henley (Chief Executive, Arts Council England, Madeleine McGirk Rutherford (International Teaching Artists Collaborative -ITAC), Ali Eisa (Goldsmiths) and Saul Argent (Goldsmiths/Curious Minds PhD).
+Speakers include Darren Henley (Chief Executive, Arts Council England, Madeleine McGirk Rutherford (International Teaching Artists Collaborative -ITAC), Ali Eisa (Goldsmiths) and Saul Argent (Goldsmiths/Curious Minds PhD).
 More to be announced soon.

 Tickets PWYC to £30